Another Apple Cup, another defensive coup for the Huskies and Jimmy Lake’s defense

 Just not on a certain Friday in November.
 The Cougars came in averaging 533 yards of offense a game, and amassed 339.
 They came in averaging 457.7 passing yards, and got 308.
 They came in giving up 1.18 sacks per game, and allowed five.

 And all that after WSU raised a glimmer of hope of a paradigm shift by taking the opening kickoff and driving 81 yards for a touchdown.
-It was a masterful mix of pass and run that raised the prospect that either the Cougars had figured things out, or the Huskies didn’t have to caliber of players to stop them.
+It was a masterful mix of pass and run that raised the prospect that either the Cougars had figured things out, or the Huskies didn’t have the caliber of players to stop them.

 It was neither, of course, as became readily apparent soon enough.

 “I was almost glad it happened just to see how we would respond,’’ Molden said of Washington State’s initial drive, which consumed five minutes and 53 seconds.
 “I mean, it’s all about how you respond.
 You’re going to get punched in the mouth in a fight.
-You’ve got to take the next punch.
+You’ve got to take the next punch.”

 The Huskies came back swinging, and the game quickly resumed the same monotonous parameters as always.
 As Lake put it after last year’s win in Pullman, “It makes it very easy when you know what you’re going to get.”